 Q: Did you travel to any arab countries, middle-east, North Korea, Sudan, Iran or Iraq?

 Q: How many trips have this blocked you from taking so far?

-I've been personally invited to at least 4 meetings in the US that I couldn't attend to.
-(Not including IETF, HTTPbis or QUIC meetings)
+I've been personally invited to at least 5 meetings in the US that I couldn't attend. (excluding IETF, HTTPbis or QUIC meetings)

 - San Francisco June 2017.
 Mozilla All Hands.

 - San Francisco June 2018.
 Mozilla All hands.

 - San Francisco October 2018.
 Conference speaking engagement.

 - Orlando, Florida December 2018.
 Mozilla All hands.

 - Portland, Oregon January 2019.
 Conference speaking engagement.

 Q: Can't your employer help you?